Fort McMurray: Economy

 Fort McMurray is considered the heart of one of Alberta's (and Canada's) hubs of petroleum production, located near the Athabasca oil sands.
 Besides the oil sands, the economy also relies on natural gas and pipeline transport, forestry and tourism.
 Oil sands producers include Syncrude, Suncor Energy, Canadian Natural Resources, and CNOOC Petroleum North America ULC.
 Fort McMurray's growth is characteristic of a boomtown.
 Housing prices and rents are far higher in Fort McMurray than most such remote areas, and in 2006, Fort McMurray had the highest prices in Alberta.
 The Alberta government has promised to release more Crown land for residential construction, particularly in Timberlea on the north side.

 Infrastructure

 Air

 There are several airports in the area, with Fort McMurray International Airport being the largest in northern Alberta.
-It is serviced by Air Canada, Air Canada Express, McMurray Aviation, Northwestern Air, WestJet and WestJet Encore, with scheduled flights to Calgary, Edmonton, Fort Chipewyan, Fort Smith, and Toronto.
+It is serviced by Air Canada, Air Canada Express, McMurray Aviation, Northwestern Air, WestJet and WestJet Encore, with scheduled flights to Calgary, Edmonton, Fort Chipewyan, Fort Smith, Montreal and Toronto.
 The airport is also serviced by various oil companies with corporate and charter flights heading north to private airstrips at oil sands operations.
 Flights are frequently booked to capacity because of the high transient worker population and workers who commute to Fort McMurray from other parts of Canada.